simonfxr/go-jenkins-mcp/README.md

     - `wait` (optional, default: `none`) - One of `none`, `queued`, `started`
   - Returns: JSON with `jobName`, `queueUrl` (if available), and for `wait=started`, `buildUrl` and `buildNumber`

+- Tool: `wait_for_running_build`
+  - Description: Wait for a running Jenkins build to complete or timeout
+  - Arguments:
+    - `job_name` (required) - Name of the Jenkins job
+    - `build_number` (required) - Build number to wait for
+    - `timeout_seconds` (optional, default: 600) - Maximum time to wait in seconds
+  - Returns: JSON object with build completion status and timing information

 **Job Format**
 Each job returned by `get_jobs` includes:
 ```json